 Photo therapy is a treatment for newborns who have a condition called jaundice.
 Jaundice is yellowing of your baby's skin and the whites of his or her eyes.
 It's caused by a pigment, or colouring, called bilirubin.
 While you are pregnant, your body removes bilirubin from your baby through the placenta.
 After birth, your baby's body must get rid of the extra bilirubin on its own.

 Many babies have mild jaundice.
 It usually gets better or goes away on its own.
 This often happens within a week or two.
 But some newborns can't get rid of bilirubin as fast as they make it.
 It can build up and cause problems, even brain damage.
 Treatment with photo therapy can help get your baby's bilirubin to a normal level.

-The baby is exposed to a special type of light.
-This light is absorbed by the baby's skin.
+Photo therapy exposes your baby to a special type of light.
 When this happens, the bilirubin changes to another form.
-It can then come out of the body in the baby's stool and urine.
+In this new form, the excess bilirubin comes out in your baby's stool and urine.

-Enter T373 in the search box to learn more about "Learning About Phototherapy for Newborns."
+Enter T373 in the search box to learn more about "Learning About Phototherapy for Jaundice in Newborns".

 Adam Husney, MD - Family Medicine

 & Kathleen Romito, MD - Family Medicine & John Pope, MD, MPH - Pediatrics & Jennifer Merchant, MD - Neonatal-Perinatal Medicine

 ©2006-2018 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.